sweattep/modern_quotes/README.md

 >The potential of an athlete is limited only by the level of their basic ability.

->it’s virtually impossible to positively identify someone by their email address
+>it's virtually impossible to positively identify someone by their email address

 >If all you're worried about is technique, then you are cooking blind